Polly with a Past (play): Critical reception

 In his review for The Evening World, Charles Darnton, called the play "a refreshing comedy with an ideal cast. … It doesn't matter if the general scheme is a bit farcical.
 The authors are to be credited with uncommon humor and ingenuity".
 The Brooklyn Daily Eagle judged it "an amusing and wholesome little play".

 When the play was presented in London, The Times commented that the outcome of the plot was predictable and that the action was slow.
 In The Observer, St John Ervine termed the play "unpretentious and agreeable", slow at the beginning but gathering pace, and "constructed … with considerable ingenuity".

 Adaptations

 A silent movie was made of the play in 1920.
-Ina Clair as Polly was the only member of the stage cast to appear in the film.
+Ina Claire as Polly was the only member of the stage cast to appear in the film.

 In 1928, Middleton and Bolton collaborated with Herbert Stothart and Phil Charig (music) and Irving Caesar (lyrics) on a musical adaptation of the play, given the title Polly.
 In the pre-Broadway tryout in Wilmington, Delaware, the role of Rex Van Zile was played by Archie Leach, who later became known as Cary Grant.
-Also in the cast were Fred Allen (in a newly-created part – a press reporter) and June Tripp in the title role.
+Also in the cast were Fred Allen (in a newly created part – a press reporter) and June Tripp in the title role.
 Leach was replaced as Rex by John Hundley for the Broadway run, which opened at the Lyric Theatre on January 8, 1929, and closed on January 19 after 15 performances.